We’ve just released the latest versions of KNIME Analytics Platform and KNIME Server. Here’s a quick summary of what’s new.

 With KNIME Server 4.9, you can edit workflows directly on KNIME Server with the Remote Workflow Editor.
 We’ve also made improvements to the scheduling feature, and you can now choose which executor type a specific workflow should be executed on.
 On top of our existing cloud offerings, KNIME Server Large is now available on AWS, and KNIME Server Small on Azure.

 These features and more are summarized here, as well as in the detailed changelog.
 We’re also hosting a webinar on July 25 highlighting all the new stuff!
 The best way to check it out, though, is by trying it for yourself.
-Open KNIME and go to File -> Update KNIME to get the latest version, or download and install it here.
+To use version 4.0 of KNIME Analytics Platform, you need to complete a new installation as upgrades from previous 3.x installations are not supported.
+You can also download and install KNIME Analytics Platform here.

 Remember to mark your calendars for KNIME Fall Summit in Austin, Texas from November 5-8, 2019, where you can see these new features in action!
 Register now for a $100 early bird discount.